naturalcrit/homebrewery/client/homebrew/pages/homePage/welcome_msg_v3.md

 ## Style Editor Panel

-{{fa,fa-paint-brush}}Also, technically released prior to v3 but still new to many users, check out the new **Style Editor** located on the right side of the Snippet bar.
-This editor excepts CSS for styling without requiring `<style>` tags-- anything that would have gone inside style tags before can now be placed here.
+{{fa,fa-paint-brush}} Technically released prior to v3 but still new to many users, check out the new **Style Editor** located on the right side of the Snippet bar.
+This editor accepts CSS for styling without requiring `<style>` tags-- anything that would have gone inside style tags before can now be placed here, and snippets that insert CSS styles are now located on that tab.